This book describes the impact that militarisation and war has had on the Upper Hutt Valley.

-As time goes by it becomes increasingly difficult to uncover and piece together details of these men's identities, where they came from and what their experiences were.
-Though official records have been extremely useful they do not fully describe the man or put their service in the wider context of their lives
+As time passes it becomes increasingly difficult to uncover and piece together details of their identities, where they came from and what their experiences were.
+Though official records are extremely useful they do not fully describe the man or put their service in the wider context of their lives

 |Name||Number||Rank||Date of Death||Where buried|